ibm-cloud-docs/account/iam-service-roles.md

 | VCFaaS Director vApp User | As a vApp user within the vCloud Director console, you can use existing vApps. |
 | Writer | As a writer, you have permissions beyond the reader role, including creating and editing service-specific resources. |
 {: row-headers}
-{: caption="Service roles - VMware Cloud Director" caption-side="top"}
+{: caption="Table 172.
+Service roles - VMware Cloud Director" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="vmware.directorsite"}
 {: class="simple-tab-table"}